-Figure 2 shows five years' results on the four YSS-F Perception of Care subscales: Cultural Sensitivity, Treatment Engagement, Access, and Quality and Appropriateness.
-Results for SFY 2020 are shown by the aqua bars, SFY 2019 by the purple, SFY 2018 by the green, SFY 2017 by the red, and SFY 2016 by the blue.
+Figure 2 shows five years' results on the four YSS-F Perception of Care subscales: Cultural Sensitivity, Treatment Engagement, Access, and Quality & Appropriateness.
+Results for SFY 2021 are shown by the agua bars, SFY 2020 by the purple, SFY 2019 by the green, SFY 2018 by the red, and SFY 2017 by the blue.
 The "I" bars at the top of each subscale bar indicate the +/-3 percent margin of error (MOE) for each year's results on the four subscales.

-With one exception, the MOE bars overlap on all the subscales over the past five years.
+The results for the Perception of Care subscales have been remarkably consistent; the MOE bars overlap on all the subscales over the past five years.
 Within each subscale, the top of one year's MOE bar does not drop below the bottom of any other year's MOE bar.
 This indicates that from one year to the next, there is not a statistically significant difference in the percentages reporting positively on each subscale.
-One exception is seen in the measurement of Access in SFY 2016 and 2018: there is a statistical difference between these two years.
-Other than this limited exception, Figure 2 also shows consistent variation within the four subscales.
-However, change over time on these subscales is not statistically significant.
+The results also indicate consistent variation within the four subscales: the standard deviations for each of the subscales are small.
+Change over time on these subscales is not statistically significant.